Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Conclusion

 \section{Conclusion}

 In this paper, we have developed a new approach to identifying and estimating the ATT when untreated potential outcomes have an interactive fixed effects structure.
-Interactive fixed effects models are attractive models in the context of policy evaluation in the case where the effect of some time invariant unobservable can vary over time.
+Interactive fixed effects models are relevant models in the context of policy evaluation in the case where the effect of some time invariant unobservable can vary over time.
 Unlike common approaches such as linear trends models, interactive fixed effects models allow for the time invariant unobservable to enter the model for untreated potential outcomes in an analogous way to observed covariates.

 There are a number of attractive features of our approach for use in applied work.
 First, our approach generalizes the most common approaches to policy evaluation (difference in differences and linear trends models) when a researcher has access to repeated observations over time.
 Second, our approach only requires that the researcher has access to at least three periods of data rather than requiring that the number of time periods goes to infinity as is often a requirement in the literature on interactive fixed effects models.
 Third, our approach can be used when a researcher has access to either panel or repeated cross sections data.
 Fourth, our approach allows for very general forms of treatment effect heterogeneity and selection into participating in the treatment.
-The main requirement of using our approach is access to a time invariant variable whose effect does not change over time (though the variable can affect the level of the outcome).
+In addition, we discussed how our approach can accommodate multiple interactive fixed effects and accommodate variation in treatment timing and treatment anticipation.
+The main requirement for using our approach is access to a time invariant variable whose effect on untreated potential outcomes does not change over time (though the variable can affect the level of the outcome).
 It seems likely that this sort of variable will exist in many applications in economics.
 A good candidate for this sort of variable is any variable that the researcher would not include in the model because it does not vary over time.